EntropyHaos/home_raspberrypi_setup/README.md

 # WAT?

-A couple of scripts for making a Raspberry Pi into a home web-page server.
+* A couple of scripts for making a Raspberry Pi into a home web-page server.
+* A simple Python app that allows the Pi to accept comm. from an Alex Echo. (works, but hacky)

 # HOW?